a-elshennawy/learn-react/README.md

 <ol>
 <li>in src/jesttesting readme.md to demonistration unit testing using Jest</li>
 <li>in src/VitestTesting readme.md to demonistration unit testing using Vitest</li>
-<li>in src/CypressTesting readme.md to demonistration E2E testing using Cypress (here we will have to import the Counter.jsx that is inside the folder)</li>
+<li>in src/CypressTesting readme.md to demonistration E2E testing using Cypress (here we will have to import the CypressCounter.jsx that is inside the folder)</li>
+<li>in src/PlayWrightTesting readme.md to demonistration E2E testing using Playwright (here we will have to import the PlayWrightCounter.jsx that is inside the folder)</li>

 </ol>
 <hr>